 Ingersoll Scout Reservation operates a Trading Post on the camp.
-The Trading Post stocks items such as camp souvenirs, craft items, pocket knives, some camping supplies, ice cream and snacks.

-The Trading Post accepts cash, checks, and all major credit cards.
+The Trading Post stocks items such as camp souvenirs, craft items, pocket knives, some camping supplies, ice cream and snacks, and accepts cash, checks, and all major credit cards.
+Trading Post hours of operation will be posted on the front door.